 A great setup, and a friendly vibe amongst the team, and a welcome coffee hut right by the start/finish for a cuppa afterwards.

-It's two lap course (anti-clockwise) that starts by gong uphill!
-There's then a nice long down hill part, but then a sharp uphill section, followed by the long uphill section again, and some people chose to walk it.
+A trail course amongst the many trees of Banstead Woods, with no tarmac or flat surface here!
+But a beautiful setting and throughly enjoyable parkrun course.
+It's two laps (anti-clockwise) that starts with an uphill!
+There's then a nice long down hill part, but then a sharp uphill section, followed by the long uphill section again.

-One of the best run directors I'd ever witnessed was here, giving clear, concise and friendly instructions beforehand which was really good.
-It was also nice to see a sign politely asking runners with dog to start to one side - rather than being in the 'huddle' group at the start which can sometimes cause problems.
+The run directors here gave clear, concise and friendly instructions beforehand which was really good.
 You can get the train to Chipstead to come here, but most likely you would drive.
 No facilities sadly (which would make it perfect) instead everyone meets afterwards at the pub down the road.

 On the site of the the old racing track, I got the train to Weybridge to get here, but there is a car park as well as a huge Tesco right next door with a car park too.
 The run starts on the extremely flat piece of tarmac, right in the middle of what was once an airfield, then going into the woods on trail which surprisingly wasn't too muddy, and comes back round for another section on tarmac again - and you do this twice.
 A nice varied, interesting course, and I got a decent time too considering the grey rainy day I went on and the wooded part.